idelamaza/idelamaza.github.io/_posts/2019-12-05-Data-Science-Bowl-2019.md

 ## Data Overview

+The dataset provided by the competition is primarily composed of all the game analytics the PBS KIDS Measure UP! app gathers anonymously from its users.
+In this app, children navigate through a map and complete various levels, which may be activities, video clips, games, or assessments (each of them considered a different game_session, and its nature expressed as ``type``).

+Each assessment is designed to test a child’s comprehension of a certain set of measurement-related skills.
+There are five assessments: _Bird Measurer_, _Cart Balancer_, _Cauldron Filler_, _Chest Sorter_, and _Mushroom Sorter_.

+### Data volume

+To help the reader understand the data, Figure 1 shows the tree-like structure of the dataset.
+Each application install is represented by an ``installation_id``, which can be considered to map to one single user.
+The training set provides the full history of gameplay data of 17,000 ``installation_ids``, while the test set has information for 1,000 players.
+Moreover, each ``installation_id`` has multiple ``game_sessions`` of different types (activities, games, assessments...).
+In total there are around 300,000 ``game_sessions`` in the training set and almost 30,000 in thetest set.

+Finally, each ``game_session`` is composed by several events that represent every possible interaction between the user and the app.
+These events are identified with a unique ID (``event_id``), and have associated data such as screen coordinates, timestamps, durations, etc, depending on the nature of the event.
+In total, there are around 11.3M events in the training set and 1.1M in the test set.
+We can conclude the dimensionality of the problem is high and the data is presented in the form of dependencies and __timeseries__.

 <figure class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/images/posts/2019-12-05-Data-Science-Bowl-2019/data_overview.png" alt="">
-  <figcaption>Dataset structure.</figcaption>
+  <figcaption>Figure 1.
+Dataset structure.</figcaption>
 </figure>

+### Classification labels

 <figure class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/images/posts/2019-12-05-Data-Science-Bowl-2019/label_dist.png" alt="">
-  <figcaption>Prediction label distribution.</figcaption>
+  <figcaption>Figure 2.
+Prediction label distribution.</figcaption>
 </figure>

 ## Feature Engineering

 <figure class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/images/posts/2019-12-05-Data-Science-Bowl-2019/feat_eng.png" alt="">
-  <figcaption>Instance definition approach.</figcaption>
+  <figcaption>Figure 3.
+Instance definition approach.</figcaption>
 </figure>

 <figure>
   <iframe width= "800" height= "500" frameborder= "0" scrolling="no" id="igraph" seamless="seamless" src="/charts/2019-12-05-Data-Science-Bowl-2019/timeseries.html">
   </iframe>
-  <figcaption>Time series representation of the game_sessions of a certain installation_id.
-The annotation above certain game_session shows the number of events they comprise (notice that all Clips (green) have only one event, as there is no interaction of the player recorded) (interactive).</figcaption>
+  <figcaption>Figure 4. (interactive) Time series representation of the game_sessions of a certain installation_id.
+The annotation above certain game_session shows the number of events they comprise (notice that all Clips (green) have only one event, as there is no interaction of the player recorded).</figcaption>
 </figure>

 ## Optimal Classification Trees